Achievable logoAchievable logo

 Protein synthesis

-TATA box: It is a promoter sequence located upstream of the start site.
+TATA box: A promoter sequence located upstream of the start site.
 Transcription is initiated at the TATA box.
-It binds transcription factors such as TATA binding protein or TBP.
-CAAT box: It is located within the promoter region, upstream of the start site.
-It binds transcription factors like NF1.
-GC box: It is located upstream to the TATA box and binds transcription factors like SP 1 , WT and zinc-finger proteins.
+It binds transcription factors such as TATA binding protein (TBP).

 Post-translational processing of primary RNA transcript

-• Capping: It is the addition of 7-methylguanosine at the 5’ end of the RNA transcript.
-Capping protects RNA from degradation by exonucleases, facilitates transport from the nucleus to the cytoplasm, splicing and attachment to 40S ribosome.
+• Capping: Addition of 7-methylguanosine to the 5’ end of the RNA transcript.
+Capping protects RNA from degradation by exonucleases and helps with transport from the nucleus to the cytoplasm, splicing, and attachment to the 40S ribosome.

-• Polyadenylation: It is the addition of about 200 adenosine moieties to the 3’ end of the RNA transcript.
-It protects RNA, facilitates transport from the nucleus and recognition by ribosomes.
+• Polyadenylation: Addition of about 200 adenosine moieties to the 3’ end of the RNA transcript.
+It protects RNA and helps with transport from the nucleus and recognition by ribosomes.

-• Splicing: All introns are removed while exons are joined together by splicing carried out by the spliceosome.
-It is composed of small nuclear RNAa (snRNA) associated with proteins to form the small nuclear ribonucleoprotein particles or snRNPs.
+• Splicing: Removal of introns and joining of exons.
+Splicing is carried out by the spliceosome, which is composed of small nuclear RNAs (snRNA) associated with proteins to form small nuclear ribonucleoprotein particles (snRNPs).
 The junction of exons to introns is called a splice site.
 Antibodies to snRNPs are found in SLE.

 Splicing